UtrechtUniversity/campylobacter-crisprscape/README.md

 2025-02-21:
  - Spacepharer databases are best created using the example names "querysetDB" and "targetsetDB" as other names such as "spacersetDB" causes weird errors.

+2025-06-27:
+ - The yml file provided by CRISPRidentify is only solveable using flexible or disabled channel priority in conda.
+As of now an adjusted yml file is used that is solveable in strict priority mode, but does make strand prediction in CRISPRidentify non-functional.
 ## Project organisation

 ```